-A student suspended from riding the bus who does not have alternate transportation to school shall have the opportunity to complete or make up work for equivalent academic credit.
+Comment [BM23]: Changed a section on bus conduct to align with Senate Bill 100.
+We have disciplined in the past for bus behavior, but this policy lays out the possible consequences, and the behaviors that can lead to the consequences.
+It also discusses the opportunity for students to make up work if they do not have alternate transportation. complete or make up work for equivalent academic credit.
 It shall be the responsibility of the student's parent or guardian to notify the school that the student does not have alternate transportation.